 Looking for non slip rug pad options?
 I've got you covered.
 I detest rugs that slip and slide all over the place so let's get you the best rug pad so that you don't have that problem.

 My love affair with vintage rugs runs deep and has for many years.
 Over that time, because I've purchased many different sizes of vintage rugs, I've also purchased a few different rug pads as well.

-Finding a good non-slip rug pad can be challenging and then you have to think about what type of rug pad to buy.
+Finding a good nonslip rug pad can be challenging and then you have to think about what type of rug pad to buy.
 There are felt rug pads and rubber rug pads and the whole shopping experience for a non slip rug pad can be frustrating.

 The first thing I do when I'm deciding what type of rug pad to buy is to think about where it's going and how it's being used.

 If the rug pad is going on wood flooring, then you'll need to buy a rug pad for hardwood floors.
 If the rug pad is going on LVP then, again, you'll need to buy a rug pad specifically meant for luxury vinyl planking.